Have you or a family member been charged with homicide?

 Special Considerations of Homicide Cases

 Those charged with a homicide offense will be in for a long and grueling process.
 It can take months or even years before your case is ready to proceed to trial and possibly even longer before it gets resolved.

-The best way to protect your rights and interests when you are charged with murder or another homicide offense is to immediately speak with Homicide Lawyer Phoenix Arizona Ulises A. Ferragut, Jr. at the Ferragut Law Firm.
+The best way to protect your rights and interests when you are charged with murder or another homicide offense is to immediately speak with Homicide Lawyer in Phoenix Arizona, Ulises A. Ferragut, Jr. at The Ferragut Law Firm.
 Contact him today at 602-324-5300.
 He has successfully represented defendants in multiple high-profile homicide cases and will bring his knowledge, experience, aggressiveness and toughness to your case.
 He will do everything humanly possible to achieve the best possible outstanding results in your murder case.